kstateome/canvas-api/README.md

     Got a page of users back: 25
     Total users in course: 325

+## Notes

+Currently this library is hand coded, however there is a machine readable API specification at https://canvas.instructure.com/doc/api/api-docs.json which could be used to generate an API automatically, however it's currently using an outdated version of Swagger which doesn't work well with the existing libraries.

+If you don't supply enough data to the the Canvas API on a creation request (POST) you can end up getting a 404 response.
+That endpoint does exist, you just haven't supplied the correct information.

 ## License
 This software is licensed under the LGPL v3 license.
 Please see the [License.txt file](License.txt) in this repository for license details.